The Needham Question

 5. Locked in stasis

 After a long period of study an agreed opinion becomes established that is very hard to shift.
 For many centuries Europeans looked back to Greek and Roman science and technology as a golden age, but by the medieval period this deference to ancient wisdom faded.
-Previously it had been pointless for anyone to challenge the science of Aristotle or the mathematics of Euclid , the theories were just treated as the unalterable last word.
+Previously it had been pointless for anyone to challenge the science of Aristotle ➚ or the mathematics of Euclid ➚, the theories were just treated as the unalterable last word.
 The relaxation in the rigid belief in ancient wisdom did not take place in China.
 For example the Qing court astronomers could use calculations to predict orbits and eclipses but had no idea of the theory behind them because over the centuries the understanding of the underlying principles had been lost.
 The new European mathematics allowed the Jesuits to demonstrate their superior predictive skill to the Emperor.
 The generally admired Emperor Kangxi came close to embracing western mathematics and science.
-He was a personal friend of Adam von Schall and worked on a translation of Euclid's Elements , however both internal missionary squabbles and Chinese conservatives put paid to this development and the Christians were expelled.
+He was a personal friend of Adam von Schall and worked on a translation of Euclid's Elements ➚, however both internal missionary squabbles and Chinese conservatives put paid to this development and the Jesuits were expelled.
 It was the Imperial Examination system that was mainly to blame for the descent into stasis.
 Students who could recall information accurately were rewarded as it was geared to people learning the Classics by rote.
-Creative people with fresh ideas did not prosper in the examinations.
+Creative people with fresh ideas did not do well in the examinations.

 What goes unchallenged in this debate is that China lost out to a superior set of ideas; but this must be questioned in the light of the current world situation.
 Economic and population growth can not go on forever; it is a finite world with finite resources.
-Surely sustainability must be the key concern.
+Surely sustainability must be the guiding concern?
 China of the nineteenth century had reached a relatively static but sustainable level of development.
 China was self-sufficient and for many centuries relatively peaceful and prosperous.
 Only time will tell whether rapid industrial and technological development fueled by modern scientific understanding was the correct direction to take; may be China took the right course rather than following the West in its mad dash to exploit the planet.

 6. Second class science

 China always valued the humanities above the sciences.
 If you aspired to high office it was the classics rather than the sciences that you would study.
 In China the Daoists studied nature but it was the Confucians who formed the ruling elite.
-Confucians regarded the Daoist teaching as something for the illiterate masses and this had a negative impact on scientific research.
+Confucians had a low opinion of Daoist teaching as something for the illiterate masses and this had a negative impact on scientific research.
 Daoist analysis was fairly superficial, involving observation and reflection rather than taking things apart and trying to answer the fundamental ‘why?’ questions.
-Many Daoist texts are full of wonderment at the structure of nature without seeking to explain how it all came to be.
+Many Daoist texts are full of wonderment at the structure of nature without seeking to explain how it came to be.
 The primary concern of Chinese administrators was the health and welfare of people rather than increasing knowledge.
 Science for science’s sake was not thought of as a useful occupation as it did not directly benefit anyone.
 It was considered more worthwhile to study ethics and politics that could enhance everyone’s well-being.
 By contrast in Europe the ancient studies in sciences (nature, mathematics, physics and philosophy) retained a high status.

 7. Glass